 Creamed Corn is a crowd-pleasing side dish that feels a little more special than your usual corn on the cob, but is still easy to make.
-It’s delicious comfort food made in 20 minutes!
+It’s delicious homemade comfort food, all made in 20 minutes!

 Creamed Corn - In a Blue bowl with Fresh Thyme on Top